 - Bikepacker -

 After years working on and developing the Bike Tour Adventures Podcast and website, I had a different vision for the Bikepack Adventures website.
-I felt there was a need to showcase bikepacking routes developed by, and for, the bikepacking community.
-This site is the culmination of years of hard work on the part of bikepackers all over the world and will carry on as an active memoir of the explorations of the adventurous.
+I feel there is a need to showcase bikepacking routes developed by, and for, the bikepacking community.
+This site is the culmination of years of hard work on the part of bikepackers all over the region and will carry on as an active memoir of the explorations of the adventurous.